SPHINX: Structural Prediction using Hypergraph Inference Network: Structure Prediction using SPHINX

 \subsection{Discrete constrained sampling}

 The hypergraph predictor module, as described above, produces a probabilistic incidence matrix $\mathbf{P} \in \mathbb{R}^{N \times M}$, where each element $p_{i,j}$ denotes the probability of a node $i$ being part of the hyperedge $j$.
-However, the standard hypergraph neural network architectures are designed to work with discrete rather than probabilistic structures.
+However, the standard hypergraph neural network architectures are designed to work with sparse and discrete rather than probabilistic structures.

-Previous work~\cite{evolveHypergraph} employs Gumbel-Softmax~\cite{gumbel} to sample from a categorical distribution in a differentiable way.
+Previous work~\cite{16_evolveHypergraph} employs Gumbel-Softmax~\cite{gumbel} to differentiably sample from a categorical distribution.
 However, these techniques sample each element in the hyperedge independently, without any control on the cardinality of the hyperedge.
 This leads to unstable optimisation, that requires additional training strategies such as specific sparsity regularisation.
+Top-k is another popular approach to achieve sparsity~\citep{15_TDHNN, 4_groupnet}.
+However, to preserve gradients, the generated structure cannot be discretized.
+Although a weighted hypergraph can be beneficial for certain architectures, it is not universally compatible with all decoders and makes the interpretation of the latent space more challenging.

 To address this issue, we are leveraging the recent advancement in constrained $k$-subset sampling~\cite{simple, imle, aimle}.
-These methods were successfully used to tackle discrete problems such as combinatorical optimisation, learning explanations and, more recently, rewiring graph topology~\cite{mano}.
-Different than classical differentiable samplers~\citep{gumbel}, the $k$-subset sampler would produce a subset of size exactly $k$, equipped with a gradient estimator useful for backpropagation.
+These methods were successfully used to tackle discrete problems such as combinatorial optimisation, learning explanations and, more recently, rewiring graph topology~\cite{mano}.
+Different from classical differentiable samplers~\citep{gumbel}, the $k$-subset sampler would produce a subset of size exactly $k$, equipped with a gradient estimator useful for backpropagation.

 In our work, we took advantage of these recent advancements and apply it to produce a discrete incidence matrix from the probabilities inferred by the slot attention algorithm.
 Concretely, given the probability distribution $p_{:,j}$ for each hyperedge $j$, the discrete sampler would select a subset of nodes, representing the group of nodes forming the hyperedge.
 As demonstrated in Section~\ref{sec:exp_particle}, by ensuring that each hyperedge contains exactly $k$ elements, this approach improves over the previous techniques, manifesting an easier optimisation.
 While the cardinality $k$ needs to be set apriori, as a hyperparameter, this value can vary between different hyperedges.